virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 We'll give you some general tips to learn effectively and develop rock-solid foundations, that you can rely on to address and solve Data Science problems in the complexity of the real world (which is messy by definition).

-In this guide you'll find a ton of different small tools, big libraries and even entire frameworks, but be aware!
+In this guide, you'll find a ton of different small tools, big libraries, and even entire frameworks, but be aware!

-As stated in the [Virgilio's Teaching Strategy](https://github.com/virgili0/Virgilio/blob/master/serving/paradiso/virgilio-teaching-strategy/virgilio-teaching-strategy.md) Guide, the best way to deal with the learning process is to leverage the "[Divide et Impera](https://en.wikipedia.org/wiki/Divide_and_rule)" principle, which states that every time you're tackling a problem (in this case, the _learning problem_) you should split it in smaller parts, easier to handle and understand.
+As stated in the [Virgilio's Teaching Strategy](https://github.com/virgili0/Virgilio/blob/master/serving/paradiso/virgilio-teaching-strategy/virgilio-teaching-strategy.md) Guide, the best way to deal with the learning process is to leverage the "[Divide et Impera](https://en.wikipedia.org/wiki/Divide_and_rule)" principle, which states that every time you're tackling a problem (in this case, the _learning problem_) you should split it into smaller parts, easier to handle and understand.

 # Solving the Learning Problem

-The process of learning a tool and use it effectively **is actually equal to solving a problem**.
+The process of learning a tool and use it effectively **is equal to solving a problem**.

 We consider "solved" the problem when you can use the tool comfortably.